Mitma: Areas affected

 The Inca imperial state was established at the beginning of the fifteenth century.
 Before that time, the Inca state only sporadically attacked its neighbors in the Cuzco Valley, but it was still a weak, tribute-based state.

 The Inca conquest began in the 1420s by reconstructing Cuzco after driving out the warriors of a powerful rival dominion, the Chancas.
 These were inhabitants of the territory northeast of Cuzco.
 The Tawantinsuyu (the realm of the Inca centered on Cuzco) originated from this transformation.
 After imposing rule over their neighbors, the Incas seized an opportunity to intervene in the internal affairs of those living further south in the Urubamba Valley and the Titicaca Basin.

-The mitma policy has been well documented on the Bolivian plateau, specifically the Titicaca Basin.
-Under Inca administration, the coast and western slope between today's Peru and Chile were considered a distinct administrative region populated by enclaves of atiplano colonists.
+The mitma policy has been well documented on the Altiplano plateau, specifically the Titicaca Basin.
+Under Inca administration, the coast and western slope between today's Peru and Chile were considered a distinct administrative region populated by enclaves of Altiplano settlers.

 In addition to the Titicaca Basin, the Inca forces went north and stormed Cajamarca, capturing it and leaving a small garrison there.
 The Inca then returned to Cajamarca later in order to reinforce the isolated garrison.

 Before returning to the capital, the Inca extended imperial control northward into the Ecuadorian highlands.
 The Inca forces then pushed the southern frontier of the empire into Northwest Argentina and Central Chile.
 It is thought that the existence of "Chilean" placenames such as Loa, Calama, and Erqui (Elqui) in southern Bolivia reflect Inca population transfers.

 Population swaps were also used in the territory of present-day Ecuador and had a large impact in the population mix of the region.
 In the area of Tumipamba, the transition was almost complete.